Generation 1: My Parents

 Ones F. Bordelon ** 3 birth dates have been seen with Ones.

-Ones's baptisim certificate states his birthday as Nov 6, 1866 - Parents Louis Felician Bordelon and Phelonise Dauzat (Baptized Jan 31, 1868) Jean Baptise Ones Bordelon - St Paul Mansura.
-Godparents were his step uncle Ludger Bordelon and Clarisse Gagnard.
-The US Census incorrectly and consistantly shows his birthday as Dec 1870.
+Ones's baptism certificate states his birthday as Nov 6, 1866 - Parents Louis Felician Bordelon and Phelonise Dauzat (Baptized Jan 31, 1868) Jean Baptise Ones Bordelon - St Paul Mansura.
+Godparents were his step-uncle Ludger Bordelon and Clarisse Gagnard.
+The US Census incorrectly and consistently shows his birthday as Dec 1870.
 This error was often the case for many people.

-His Death Certificate states his birthday Aug 22, 1865 - Parents Felician Bordelon and Leonise Dauzat.
+One's Death Certificate states his birthday on Aug 22, 1865 - Parents Felician Bordelon and Leonise Dauzat.

-Being that his baptism and death certificate match with the same parents - I have to go with the baptism certificate as being more accurate and assume that at the siging of his death certificate- nobody was exactly sure of his birthday date.
+Being that his baptism and death certificate match with the same parents - I have to go with the baptism certificate as being more accurate and assume that at the signing of his death certificate- nobody was exactly sure of his birth date.

 Ones Bordelon and Marie Louise Josaphine Voinche: Married: 28 NOV 1889 in St. Joseph's Catholic Church, Marksville, Louisiana

 Married by Father A. Chorin.
-Witnesses: L. P. Goux (next door neighbor of Auguste & Marie Louise Voinche) Joseph ?, and M. Maillet.
+Witnesses: L. P. Goux (next-door neighbor of Auguste & Marie Louise Voinche) Joseph ?, and M. Maillet.
 The 1900 Census shows this couple with 4 children: Adele, Walter, Auguste, & Percy.
-Also living with them was Ones' cousin, 19 year old Oscar Bordelon.
-Living next door was Dorsin & Adline Mayeux.
+Also living with them was Ones' cousin, 19-year-old Oscar Bordelon.
+Living next door was Dorsin & Adeline Mayeux.
 On the other side was a black couple, Dorsin & Martha Dauzat.